Solutions to a system of Yang-Baxter matrix equations: Idempotent Orthogonal Complements

 \section{Idempotent Orthogonal Complements}

-Two square matrices A and B are called idempotent orthogonal complements, when $A^2=A, B^2 = B$, and $AB=BA=0$.
-In this section, we are looking for solutions to (\ref{main_equation}) when A and B are idempotent orthogonal complements.
-As A and B are idempotent, their spectrum will be a subset of $\{0,1\}$, also both are diagonalizable.\\ Let $E_A(\lambda_i)$ denote the eigenspace of A with respect to the eigenvalue $\lambda_i$.
-Similarly, for B, $E_B(\lambda_j)$ denotes the eigenspace of B with respect to the eigenvalue $\lambda_j$.
+Let us recall that two square matrices $A$ and $B$ are called idempotent orthogonal complements when $A^2=A, B^2 = B$, and $AB=BA=0$.
+This section investigates solutions to \eqref{main_equation} when $A$ and $B$ are idempotent orthogonal complements.
+As $A$ and $B$ are idempotent, their spectra are subsets of $\{0,1\}$, also both are diagonalizable.\\ Let $E_A(\lambda_i)$ denote the eigenspace of $A$ with respect to the eigenvalue $\lambda_i$.
+Similarly, for $B$, $E_B(\lambda_j)$ denotes the eigenspace of $B$ with respect to the eigenvalue $\lambda_j$.
 Now, for a non-zero vector $v \in E_B(1)$, we have $Bv=v$.
 This gives, $ABv=0$, implies $Av=0$.
-Similarly, we have any eigenvector for A corresponding to eigenvalue 1, belongs to $Ker(B)$.
-Hence we have the following inclusions.
+Similarly, any eigenvector for $A$ corresponding to eigenvalue one must belong to $Ker(B)$.
+Hence, we have the following inclusions.

-Analogously, we can see that any column vector of B belongs to $Ker(A)$, and vice versa.
-As we discussed above, both A and B are diagonalizable and commute, we get they are simultaneously diagonalizable. i.e- There exist an invertible matrix $S \in GL_n(\mathbb{K})$, such that $J_A= SAS^{-1}$ and $J_B= SBS^{-1}$.
-Then, as a consequence of Lemma \ref{l2.13}, without loss of generality, we can assume both A and B are in their Jordan-canonical form.
-Also, since their spectrum is subset of $\{0,1\}$, we have, for appropriate $r$, $A \simeq $, where $I_r$ is identity matrix of order r, and $0's$ are zero blocks with appropriate dimensions.
-To avoid the triviality of equations in (\ref{main_equation}), let's take $0 < r< n$.
-Now, by the above inclusions for eigenspaces of A and B, we have $nullity(B) \geq rank(A)$.
-This leads, $B \simeq $ , such that $n-m \geq r$.\\ Throughout the discussion, $J$ represents the following matrix, with appropriate dimensions.
+Analogously, we can see that any column vector of $B$ belongs to $Ker(A)$, and vice versa.
+As we discussed above, both $A$ and $B$ are diagonalizable and commute.
+Hence, they are simultaneously diagonalizable. i.e- There exist an invertible matrix $S \in GL_n(\mathbb{K})$, such that $J_A= SAS^{-1}$ and $J_B= SBS^{-1}$.
+We say two matrices $A, B \in M_n(\mathbb{K})$ are similar, denoted by $A \simeq B$, if there exists a $P \in GL_n(\mathbb{K})$, such that $A = PBP^{-1}$.
+Then, as a consequence of Theorem \ref{l2.13}, without loss of generality, we can assume both $A$ and $B$ are in their Jordan-canonical forms.
+Also, since their spectra are subsets of $\{0,1\}$, we have, for an appropriate $r$, $A \simeq $, where $I_r$ is identity matrix of order r, and $0's$ are zero blocks in appropriate dimensions.
+To avoid the trivial cases of equations in \eqref{main_equation}, let's take $0 < r< n$.
+Now, by the above inclusions for eigenspaces of $A$ and $B$, we have $nullity(B) \geq rank(A)$.
+This leads to, $B \simeq $ , such that $n-m \geq r$.\\ Throughout the discussion, $J$ represents the following matrix with appropriate dimensions.